mkashirin/ideeals/README.md

 uv pip install .
 uv sync examples
 ```
-Although NumPy is a crucial dependency for the functioning of the algorithms,
+Although NumPy and SciPy are crucial dependencies for the functioning of the algorithms,
 Jupiter, Matplotlib, and Pandas are also present in the environment in order to
 provide a seamless experience.